Colour

 True Colours

 The landscape of outport Newfoundland is anything but bleak.
-Seven distinct seasons, at lowest count, make it a constantly changing palette from intensely bright to moody and muted natural colourss.
-Accompanying the natural, the outport aesthetic prizes individual expression and ignoring rules resulting in the riot of colour in houses, boats, quilts, and furniture.
+At least seven distinct seasons make it a constantly changing palette from intensely bright to moody and muted natural colours.
+Accompanying the natural, the outport aesthetic prizes individual expression and ignores rules resulting in the riot of colour in houses, quilts, and furniture.

 Fogo Island is a refreshing change from a flattened world of greige.
-Just like the landscape and magical light, our colours are hard to capture and interpret through a screen, so our advice is to see both in person.
+The colours of our island are hard to capture but we’ve tried our best to translate this landscape and light into an inspired palette.

 Heritage Palette

-All the Heritage Collection colours for the furniture designed for the Fogo Island Inn were pulled from local houses.
-While meant for that collection who would we be to stop you from embracing the Outport Aesthetic and putting them on anything you please?
+All the Heritage Palette colours were pulled from local houses and outbuildings.
+While the colour palette was originally developed for the Fogo Island Inn at Home Collection, who would we be to stop you from embracing the anarchy of the outport aesthetic and applying them to anything you please?

 Blue Danube